shinefield/mangoszerodocumentation/database/world/playercreateinfo-action.rst

 action
 ------

-Depending on the type value, this could reference either a spell identifier as defined in ``Spell.dbc``, a reference to the unique identifier of an `item\_template <item_template>`__, or the identifier for a macro.
+Depending on the type value, this could reference either a spell identifier as defined in :doc:`../../file-formats/dbc/spell`, a reference to the unique identifier of an `item\_template <item_template>`__, or the identifier for a macro.